|

 MISS MARY BALLARD (SRGP 74458)

-Miss Mary Ballard, formerly of Sylvania, died in Williamsport, Sunday
+Miss Mary Ballard, formerly of Sylvania, died in Williamsport, Sunday morning

-Sylvania.
-The funeral will be held at the home of Mrs. Alice Fraley in
+The funeral will be held at the home of Mrs. Alice Fraley in Sylvania

-PA, Wednesday, June 19, 1926)
+June 19, 1926)

 BEACH - Obituary.
 Mrs. Laura Ann Peckham was born in Connecticut, March 19, 1810, and died on Columbia, July 30, 1889.
 Her parents, Nehemiah and Laura Beach, removed to Smithfield, Pa., when she was eight years of age.
 She united in marriage with Albinus H. Havens August 28, 1833.
 One child was born to them Lucretia, now the wife of Spencer Crittenden of Charleston, Tioga Co., Pa.
 Mr. Havens died Dec.
 28, 1833, and on March 2, 1835 she was again married to Stephen M. Peckham, with whom, at her death, she had lived 54 years.
 Of ten children, the fruit of this marriage only two are living, Oscar Peckham of East Troy, and Clarence of Columbia.
 Her surviving brothers and sisters are Lewis Beach of Wetona, Charles Beach and Mrs. Charles Brigham of Smithfield, and a sister in Missouri.
 She and her husband were pioneers in Columbia, wrestling the homestead where she died from the primeval forest.
 They were among the first members of the M. E. church in their township.
 She was esteemed as a Christian of irreproachable character and highly respected as a neighbor throughout her life.
 The funeral was held at her late residence Wednesday, Rev. H. C. Andrews of Troy, officiating.